-During 2023, approximately 55.3% of our sales volume came from the Mexico segment, approximately 40.9% came from the Brazil segment and approximately 3.8% came from the U.S. segment.
-In 2023, SBQ products represented 28.0%, 0% and 100% of the Mexico, Brazil and U.S. segments, respectively.
+During 2024, approximately 54.5% of our sales volume came from the Mexico segment, approximately 45.3% came from the Brazil segment and approximately 0.2% came from the U.S. segment.
+In 2024, SBQ products represented 20.5%, 0% and 100% of the Mexico, Brazil and U.S. segments, respectively.
+Although the U.S. segment contributed 0.2% of our net sales in 2024, it only reflected residual revenues related to the winding down of operations.
+As Republic Steel ceased production in September 2023, we did not have any operational activity in the United States in 2024.
+As such, no year-over-year operational comparisons are provided for the U.S. segment.